-30.3 OVERTIME PAY AND SHIFT DIFFERENTIAL
+30.3 OVERTIME PAY

-Overtime pay and shift differential policies for student employees are the same as those defined for all other ASI employees, and are covered in other sections of this policy.
-See sections Overtime Pay and Shift Differential.
+The overtime pay policiy for student employees is the same as for all other ASI employees, and is covered in other sections of this policy.
+See sections Overtime Pay.

 31.0 WAGE ADJUSTMENTS FOR STUDENT EMPLOYEES